 This article reports a few of the many bad previous economic predictions.
 Jim Cramer, one of the most popular financial “experts” on TV, said to keep your money in Bear Stearns five days before it was sold at a 93% discount.
 One of the economic advisers to presidential candidate Mitt Romney, a long-time financial expert himself, thought the stock market would skyrocket to an extraordinary level right before it crashed in the early 2000s.
 The book, The 5 Mistakes Every Investor Makes, spends about two hundred pages mostly going through the incorrect predictions of so-called “experts” to drive one point home: nobody knows where the stock market is headed.

 Prices will go up and down.
 That’s OK.
-You want long-term appreciation.
+Short-term volatility is not risk, permanent loss of capital is.
+All we should care about is long-term appreciation.
 Focus on the general direction over decades, not months or years.

 Be boring with your investments (rule #5).
 Focus on following the six rules and bringing in more income.
 You’ll be wealthy and financially free before you know it.